 It is not possible to consistently categorize FF-A ABIs as fast or yielding.
 Furthermore, function IDs for yielding calls cannot be allocated for FF-A ABIs as they lie in the reserved range.
 Hence, function IDs for FF-A ABIs are allocated from the fast call range.
-The interpretation of bit[31] of the Function ID parameter by the Framework depends upon the FF-A ABI.
-For example, hypcalls generally behave as fast calls.
-FF-A ABIs that allocate CPU cycles to a partition generally behave as yielding calls.
+However, bit[31] of the Function ID parameter in an FF-A ABI is ignored by the Framework for the purpose defined in the SMC calling convention specification.

-Chapter 12 Status reporting interfaces
+Chapter 10 Status reporting interfaces